owainlewis/awesome-artificial-intelligence/README.md

 * [EdX Artificial Intelligence](https://www.edx.org/course/artificial-intelligence-uc-berkeleyx-cs188-1x-0#.VMeIsmSsVkg) - The course will introduce the basic ideas and techniques underlying the design of intelligent computer systems
 * [Artificial Intelligence Planning](https://www.coursera.org/course/aiplan) - Planning is a fundamental part of intelligent systems.
 In this course, for example, you will learn the basic algorithms that are used in robots to deliberate over a course of actions to take
 * [Artificial Intelligence for Robotics](https://www.class-central.com/mooc/319/udacity-artificial-intelligence-for-robotics) - This class will teach you basic methods in Artificial Intelligence, including: probabilistic inference, planning and search, localization, tracking and control, all with a focus on robotics

-## Audio Books

-* [Our Final Invention: Artificial Intelligence and the End of the Human Era](http://www.audible.co.uk/pd/Non-fiction/Our-Final-Invention-Audiobook/B00KLJMDH8) - Our Final Invention explores the perils of the heedless pursuit of advanced AI.
-Until now, human intelligence has had no rival.
-Can we coexist with beings whose intelligence dwarfs our own?
-And will they allow us to?